 1. (1) The two messengers are introduced.

 a.
 Behold, I send My messenger: This prophesied messenger is none other than John the Baptist.
-Matthew 11:10, Mark 1:2, and Luke 7:27 each apply this promise to John the Baptist.
+Matthew 11:10, Mark 1:2, and Luke 7:27 all show this promise was fulfilled in John the Baptist.

 i.
 At the end of Malachi 2, Israel complained that God seemed to reward the wicked and did not exercise His justice in the world.
 God responds to their complaint by saying, “I will set things right with My Messiah, and before Him will come My messenger.”

 i.
 God’s purpose for bringing this specific prophecy through Malachi in his day was probably because Israel complained that the Messianic promises of Haggai and Zechariah were not fulfilled.
-Here Malachi shows that the way for the Messiah must be prepared, and they aren’t ready yet.
+Here Malachi showed that the way for the Messiah must be prepared, and they were not ready yet.

 ii.
-Before Me: The Lord promises that He Himself will come – not merely a new or better prophet, but the Lord Himself.
+Before Me: The LORD promised that He Himself would come – not merely a new or better prophet, but the LORD Himself.

 2. (2-5) This second Messenger will also come with purifying judgment; it will be a fearful coming.

 “But who can endure the day of His coming?

 For He is like a refiner’s fire

 He will sit as a refiner and a purifier of silver,